verbb/formie/docs/get-started/configuration.md

 - `useQueueForNotifications` sends email notifications through Craft’s queue.
 This is recommended for production sites so form submissions are not slowed down by email delivery.
 - `useQueueForIntegrations` sends integrations through Craft’s queue.
 This is recommended for production sites so form submissions are not slowed down by third-party APIs.
 - `queuePriority` sets the Craft queue priority for notification and integration jobs.
+- `redirectUri` overrides the OAuth redirect URI for integration connections.
+When omitted, Formie uses an action URL (`actions/formie/integrations/callback`).
+Environment variables are supported.
 - `setOnlyCurrentPagePayload` limits multi-page form payloads to the current page when processing a page request.
 - `submissionsBehaviour` controls which submissions are saved.
 The default is `all`.
 - `submissionStateRetentionDays` sets how long incomplete submission state can be kept for save-and-resume and front-end submission state.